soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 Let's take a deeper look at the types of the sub-expressions
-we have here, to prove that this type-checks:
+we have here to prove that this type-checks:

 ```hs
 pConvertSingle :: Parser Options